bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter3-3-1.md

 ```

-Some file are link file in output files.Below is description:
+Some files are link file in output files.Below is description:

 File Name | Usage
 ------ | ------